voidl/me/README.md

 -

 ## Why
-So, why not just use [About.me](https://about.me) or a [similar](https://www.squarespace.com/) service to create your one page site?
+So, why not just use [About.me](https://about.me) or a [similar](https://www.squarespace.com/) service to create your site?
 Boring!
 More important than saving yourself the monthly or annual price (all you'll need to buy is your custom domain name), you get to add your personal touch to your brand.
 Plus you'll show off some technical competency.

 *Requirements*: You need to know how to 1) open the terminal and paste a few commands and 2) open source files in a text editor.